Raise Credit Score To Qualify For Mortgage Tips And Advice

 - Loss of business due to mismanagement and/or bad economy

-A person’s credit plays a key role in being able to qualify for mortgage.
+A person’s credit plays a key role in being able to qualify for a mortgage.
 Those with bad credit may need to improve and raise credit score to qualify for mortgage.